 In this course, we will discuss the gospel and how it applies to mentoring others, and you’ll have a chance to share your own thoughts about Jesus, specifically how to share Him with others in order to help them out of sin traps.

 This is a 10-day course.
 At the end of the course you’ll have a chance to apply for a volunteer mentorship position with Setting Captives Free.
 If accepted you will become a "Mentor-in-Training", for a short period of time, and will receive help from a supervisor as you begin mentoring students.

 Mentoring can be an absolutely thrilling and very rewarding ministry.
 Often you will be privileged to watch God work in the heart of your students.
 Maybe He will free them from a habitual sin pattern in their life, or maybe He will heal their marriage, reconcile other relationships, or do something miraculous in their life.
 And you’ll have a front-row seat.

-For this reason and many more, the ministry of mentoring can become happily addicting. “...ye know the house of Stephanas, that it is the firstfruits of Achaia, and that of the saints” (1 Corinthians 16:15 KJV).
+For this reason and many more, the ministry of mentoring can become happily addicting. “...ye know the house of Stephanas, that it is the firstfruits of Achaia, and that they have addicted themselves to the ministry of the saints” (1 Corinthians 16:15 KJV).
 We pray for our students earnestly, we share the gospel with them, we help them know how to apply it in their own circumstances.
 We laugh with those who laugh and weep with those who weep.
 We walk with them in their trials, share with them in their grief, celebrate with them in their victories and possibly become friends along the way.
 All of this brings much joy and encouragement to our hearts.
 It is truly addicting.

 Just a quick story by way of illustration: our twin daughters, Charity and Joy went off to be leaders at a Christian camp over the summer.
 Unfortunately during her weeks of service Charity became ill with a bad cold and cough and then she suffered an infestation of head lice.